KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 Display error code

-- If the unit display error code E5, it is water full in the unit, you should drain the water, see "Draining the air conditioner".
+- If the unit displays error code E5, it means the water tank is full.
+You should drain the water; see "Draining the air conditioner".
 After draining, you can operate the unit again.

 • The filter is dirty or obstructed by debris.
 Clean the filter.